Dynamo Sports Club

-"Dynamo", also Dinamo (Динамо; Динамо; Дынама; დინამო), is a sports and fitness society created in 1923 in the Soviet Union.
-The society was an association of multi-sport clubs whose members were drawn from the NKVD and, after World War II, the MVD and the KGB.
-With the Soviet occupation of Eastern Europe after World War II, similar Dynamo societies were established throughout the Eastern Bloc, such as SV Dynamo (East Germany).
+Dynamo or Dinamo (Динамо; Динамо; Дынама; დინამო) is a public sports and fitness society with its headquarters in Moscow, Russia.
+It was originally created in 1923 in the Soviet Union as an all-Soviet sports organization, with branches established within each union republic.
+The society functioned as an association of multi-sport clubs in various cities, with athletes historically drawn from the NKVD and, after World War II, from the MVD and the KGB.

+With the Soviet occupation of Eastern Europe after World War II, similar Dynamo societies were established throughout the Eastern Bloc, such as SV Dynamo in East Germany.
+In 1960, the All-Russian sports and fitness society Dynamo was established and operated on the territory of the Russian SFSR within the Soviet Union.
+Following the dissolution of the Soviet Union, the Dynamo central office merged into the All-Russian sports and fitness society Dynamo, while the Dynamo offices of other union republics, which became independent nations, began functioning as separate foreign organizations.

+Today, Dynamo operates as a multi-sport association and fitness society headquartered in Moscow, Russia, maintaining its historical network of sports clubs across Russia and cooperating with former Dynamo organizations in other post-Soviet states and Eastern European countries.

 Overview

 Name

 The name given to the society was supposed to mean "Power in Motion", taken from the Greek: δύναμις; dynamis -power, and Latin: motio, -motion.
-Not coincidentally, this term was first coined earlier by a Belgian inventor Zénobe Gramme for the electrical generator.
-Dynamo, together with Armed Forces sports societies, made up the universal system of physical education and sports of the USSR.
+Not coincidentally, this term was first coined by a Belgian inventor, Zénobe Gramme, for the electrical generator.
+Dynamo, together with the Armed Forces sports societies, made up the universal system of physical education and sports of the USSR.
 Forty-five sports disciplines were sanctioned by the society in 1971.
 It had some 6,000 sports facilities and 43 Children and Youth Sport Schools.